Hunternif/Dota2Items/README.md

 Building
 --------

 LibSchematic sources have to be copied to `mcp/src/minecraft`.
+To obtain the sources, refer to this repo: https://github.com/tehbeard/LibSchematic

 Link the `src` folder as source to your project build path.
 In order to build and package the mod for release run the script `build.bat`.
 The script must be run in its current directory and the environment variable `FORGE_HOME` must point to Minecraft Forge install directory.
 Additionally, the mod will be packaged into an archive (with resources and mcmod.info) only if you have WinRAR installed at default path.